glotzerlab/gsd/README.md

 ## Overview

 GSD (General Simulation Data) is a file format specification and a library to read and write it.
+The package also contains a python module that reads and writes hoomd schema gsd files with an easy to use syntax.

 * Efficiently store many frames of data from simulation runs.
 * High performance file read and write.